 Stressed Dogs, Stressed Owners

 A study published in Scientific Reports earlier this year suggests that we should be paying more attention to this since long term stress in dog owners shows a correlation with long term stress in their dogs.

-The Swedish scientist who carried out the study looked at levels of the stress hormone cortisol, by analysing hair samples from dogs and their owners.
+The Swedish scientist who carried out the study looked at levels of the stress hormone cortisol, by analyzing hair samples from dogs and their owners.
 Cortisol is stored in hair as it grows in proportion to the amount in the blood, enabling a measurement of how stressed the individual has been over the months before the sample is taken.

 The Study Unfolded